Lokesh-Kumar1998/App_store_analysis/README.md

 # App_store_analysis

-I analyzed the apps on the basis of their cost and their ratings based on that
+I analyzed the apps on the Google play store on the basis of their cost and their user ratings.